-This prospectus covers the resale of 3,300,979 shares of common stock issuable upon the exercise of the Warrants.
-The Warrants are exercisable immediately after issuance, have a five-year term and a per share exercise price of \$2.04.
+The Warrants, which are exercisable to purchase up to 620,590 shares of common stock, are exercisable immediately after issuance, have a five-year term and a per share exercise price of \$2.04.
 See "Prospectus Summary -Offering of Preferred Shares and Warrants" above for a complete description of the warrants.

 Under the terms of the warrants, a selling security holder may not exercise the warrants to the extent (but only to the extent) such selling security holder or any of its affiliates would beneficially own a number of shares of our common stock which would exceed 9.99%.
 The number of shares in the second column reflects these limitations.
 The selling security holders may sell all, some or none of their shares in this offering.
 See "Plan of Distribution."
-1

-Name of Selling Securityholder Number of Shares of Common Stock Beneficially Owned Prior to Offering % of Shares of Common Stock Beneficially Owned Prior to Offering Maximum Number of Shares of Common Stock to be Sold Pursuant to this Prospectus Number of Shares of Common Stock Owned After Offering % of Shares of Common Stock Owned After Offering Sabby Healthcare Volatility Master Fund, Ltd. (1) 3,535,987(2) 9.99%(3) 2,042,646(4) 1,493,341(6) 9.99%(6) Sabby Volatility Warrant Master Fund, Ltd. (1) 2,357,326(2) 9.99%(3) 1,258,333(5) 1,098,993(6) 9.99%(6)
+Name of Selling Securityholder Number of Shares of Common Stock Beneficially Owned Prior to Offering % of Shares of Common Stock Beneficially Owned Prior to Offering Maximum Number of Shares of Common Stock to be Sold Pursuant to this Prospectus Number of Shares of Common Stock Owned After Offering % of Shares of Common Stock Owned After Offering Sabby Healthcare Volatility Master Fund, Ltd. (1) 793,631(2) 9.99%(3) 1,493,341(4) -(6) -%(6) Sabby Volatility Warrant Master Fund, Ltd. (1) 793,631(2) 9.99%(3) 1,098,993(5) -(6) -%(6)